FlutterKerala/DServers/README.md

 ### onurlNotFound

-This is function that dev can give if need custom 404 error page .
+This is function that dev can give if they need a custom 404 error page.
-This function will triger if their is a 404 error on the server request.For Example:
+This function will trigger if there is a 404 error on the server request.
+For example:
 ```dart
  onurlNotFound: (request) {
           request.response